SpacingBat3/WebCord/docs/Build.md

 You can also create a directory containing a packaged app.
 This directory isn't adapted for a specific distributable format, but it contains the Electron binary with the compiled application, which needs to be set up manually if you want to install it within your OS.
-To package an application without `make`-ing it, execute the following command:
+To package an application without packing it as distributable, execute the following command:
 ```
 npm run package
 ```

 This will package the app for your current platform.

-## Build enviroment variables.
+## Build environment variables.

-While making app distributables with the `npm run make` you can use some enviroment variables that will take effect on the application before it is packaged.
+While making app distributables with the `npm run make` you can use some environment variables that will take effect on the application before it is packaged.
 See [`Flags.md`](./Flags.md#1-in-electron-forge) for the further information.